 New thoughts, new ideas and new learnings are best complemented by new pedagogical models.
-At Sai U, we have found in the ‘colloquium model’ the means to add value to the five phases of instruction: engage, explore, explain, elaborate and evaluate.
+At SaiU, we have found in the ‘colloquium model’ the means to add value to the five phases of instruction: engage, explore, explain, elaborate and evaluate.

-At least two courses in the first year of undergraduate education at Sai U employ the colloquium model.
-‘Global Challenges’ which aims to introduce students to a range of issues across the world and ‘Frontiers in Arts and Sciences’ and ‘Frontiers in Computing and Data Science’ that acquaint students with pressing issues in the disciplines, are delivered as colloquia through the semester.
+At least two courses in the first year of undergraduate education at SaiU employ the colloquium model.
+‘Global Challenges’ which aims to introduce students to a range of issues across the world, and ‘Frontiers in Arts and Sciences’ and ‘Frontiers in Computing and Data Science’ that acquaint students with pressing issues in the disciplines are delivered as colloquia, through the semester.

-The very first semester at Sai U featured two-hour long sessions with former Chancellor of the University of California Nicholas Dirks, University Professor at the Harris School of Public Policy, University of Chicago James A Robinson, German investigative journalist who worked on the Panama Papers Frederik Obermaier , Sociologist and Political Scientist Jack Goldstone to name just a few distinguished academics.
-Students learnt of the issues not from a book or from a person teaching out of a book, but from the very authors, from the mouths of shakers and movers across the world.
+The very first semester at SaiU featured two-hour long sessions with former Chancellor of the University of California Nicholas Dirks, Chicago University Professor at the Harris School of Public Policy James A Robinson, German investigative journalist, who worked on the Panama Papers Frederik Obermaier , Sociologist and Political Scientist Jack Goldstone to name just a few of the distinguished academics, who interacted with the students.
+Students learnt of the issues not from a book or from a person teaching out of a book, but from the very authors, from the mouths of the movers and shakers across the world.

-The sessions were preceded by a dissection of the speakers’ work in order to help the students grasp better the essence of the speakers’ arguments.
-The colloquium model adopted in Sai U is not a mere TEDx talk.
+The sessions are preceded by a dissection of the speakers’ work in order to help the students grasp better the essence of the speakers’ arguments.
+The colloquium model adopted in SaiU is not a mere TEDx talk.
 It provides the opportunity to engage with the best minds in the field directly during the session.
 More importantly, it allows the carrying forward of the engagement by email.
-SaiU thus takes the leadership in facilitating networking at the international level.
+SaiU thus takes the leadership in facilitating networking at an international level.
 Our students who dream of working with the leaders in the field are provided with opportunities to realise the dream.
 The visit abroad initiative is a further step in the direction.